5 Steps to Your Business Health Check and Killer Dashboard: Step 4

 You’ll get a feel for scenarios and how easy it is to create one, by using ‘Last Year’s Actuals’ version.
 This will take 10 seconds for the settings and 5 seconds to create.
 Ready?

-- Head to the Scenarios area (left navigation bar, under Boards)
+- Head to the Forecasts area (left navigation bar, under Boards)

 - Enter the Settings – you can change the tax settings later, so just find and match your account’s payable, account’s receivable and your main bank account – Hit save (10 seconds)